Grand Ole Opry Bluegrass Stars, 10-time Bluegrass IBMA Winner – BECKY BULLER BAND

 ARCA is grateful for the generous donation of Board members Bob and Pat Beran, sponsoring the debut performance of the Becky Buller Band in Lincoln Hall.

 Tickets – Adults $30 Members $25, Students $5 Call to Reserve: 724-659-3153 to pay by cash or check at the door – or buy online here.
-This will sell out – be sure to reserve/buy early.

 About BECKY BULLER